61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 They might use a lot of static QR codes instead of dynamic ones.
 I do believe QR codes are definitely happening everywhere right now.”

-57% growth in global QR code scans is highly notable across 50 countries
+QR code scans increased by 57% globally, highly notable across 50 countries

 With the increasing number of smartphone users and the trend toward mobile-first marketing, QR code scan rates have grown significantly, reaching up to 57 percent across 50 countries.